-I am the Bureau Chief for Georgia at Veterans Today.
+I am the Bureau Chief for Georgia at VT.
 We at VT have the plans for the lab, and these are safe and secure.
 I cannot say the same as to the political appointment of Richard Norland, his motives, or the motives of those who came before him.

 Why do you think that head of the Intelligence service, Anna Zhvania, was appointed as the head of the laboratory.
 Do they have anything to hide?

 Good question.
 This was a covert operation and she was a trusted person in the eyes of the United States.
 She was being paid by the US government.
 It would have been too risky for a health professional to have been in charge of this project.

 You and VT possess the exclusive design plans for the building and labs.
 Is there anything that people don’t know about?
 Any secret rooms for researchers and so on?